top of page

 Noember 14, 2024

 This article describes Depth Philosophy, the latest evolution of my ongoing work with psyche, story, place, mythology, dream, and imagination.
-Depth Philosophy is not a dry system for explaining the world, but a body of concepts, ideas, and practices for imaginative living.
+Depth Philosophy is not a dry system for chopping logic or explaining the world, but a body of concepts, ideas, and practices for imaginative living in a reenchanted world.
 For more detail on this, see my second PhD dissertation Restorying Our Lore.

 Do you feel like you fit in?
 Me neither.
 I never have.
 Yet I feel at home on Earth and in the cosmos.
 This can be confusing, especially with so much change going around.